CalebEverett/arloader/README.md

 ## NFT Usage

 ### Create Upload Folder
  Put your assets and associated metadata files with `.json` extension in a folder by themselves.
+You can use any kind of file you want.
+Arloader automatically adds a content type tag to your upload so that browsers will handle it correctly when accessed from Arweave.
  ```
 ├── 0.json
 ├── 0.png